Acupuncture could provide the relief you have been looking for. Contact Hopkins Clinic today for a free consultation.

 Acupuncture points are located in all areas of the body.
 Sometimes the appropriate points are far removed from the area of your pain.
 Your acupuncture practitioner will tell you the general location of the planned treatment and if articles of clothing need to be removed.
 If appropriate, a gown, towel or sheet will be provided to preserve your modesty.

 Needle insertion.
 Acupuncture needles are very thin, so insertion usually causes very little discomfort.
 Between five and 20 needles are used in a typical treatment.
 You may feel a deep, aching sensation when a needle reaches the correct depth.
+This is a desirable effect that typically leads to good outcome and pain relief afterwards.

 Needle manipulation.
 Your practitioner may gently move or twirl the needles after they’ve been placed.
 Another option is to apply heat or a mild electric pulse to the needles.

 Some people feel relaxed while others feel energized after an acupuncture treatment.
 But not everyone responds to acupuncture.
-If your symptoms don’t begin to improve within a few weeks, acupuncture may not be the right treatment for you.
+If your symptoms don’t begin to improve within a few treatments, acupuncture may not be the right treatment for you.

 Since acupuncture has few side effects, it may be worth a try if you’re having trouble controlling pain with more-conventional methods.

-Acupuncture is a non-drug, non-invasive therapy that may produce a variety of benefits—from pain management to helping with nausea associated with chemotherapy.
 According to the 2002 National Health Interview Survey, an estimated 8.2 million Americans have been to an acupuncturist, and an estimated 2.1 million U.S. adults used acupuncture in the previous year.
 Since the use of acupuncture has spread widely in the U.S. in the past 20 years, researchers are studying the benefits of acupuncture for many conditions, including low-back pain, headaches, and osteoarthritis of the knee.

 Acupuncture may be useful as an independent treatment for some conditions, but it can also be used as a complement to other healthcare therapies.